 deactivate is identical to offline, except it puts the cluster or instance in the inactive state.
-See "offline" on page 104 for more information.
+See "offline" on page 118.

 Distributing the workload

 Each instance has a workload manager thread that is responsible for calculating the load on the current instance and sending that information to the other instances in the cluster.
 The workload manager is a system-service thread; it is spawned when the instance starts.